Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

 When the pagan Vikings from the west faced a cold immersion baptism in Lake Þingvallavatn, they protested.
 I understand why.

 They settled on being baptized in the hot spring Krosslaug here in the valley.
-But the water had to be consecrated prior to the baptism of the pagans.
+But the water had to be consecrated before the baptism of the pagans.

-Since then it is believed that Krosslaug hot pool has healing powers.
+Since then, it is believed that the Krosslaug hot pool has healing powers.

 Krosslaug hot pool